-What impact do Gas Standards have on my Testing Measurements?
+What impact do Gas Standards on Flow or Volume measurements?

-Customer feedback has shown us that many measurement errors are caused by a mismatch between the gas standards used by the device under test and the analyzer used for testing.
+Feedback from biomedical engineers has shown us that many measurement errors of flow are caused by a mismatch between the gas standards used by the device under test (e.g. a medical ventilator) and the gas flow analyzer used for flow and volume testing.

-Keep in mind both the devices are measuring the same gas flow but each device can be set to apply an offset to the displayed values.
-Those offsets are convenient for the operator but they can be a challenge for the test technician.
+Keep in mind both devices are measuring the same gas flow but each device can be set to apply an offset to the displayed values.
+Those offsets are convenient for the operator but they can be a challenge for the biomedical engineer.

 STP: Standard Temperature and Pressure – the device does a conversion based on a dry gas flow, at 21.1°C, and at an ambient pressure of 1013.25 mbar.